below43/endostudio/README.md

 # Endo Studio
-EndoStudio is an app for viewing and recording video input from endoscopes and boroscopes.
+EndoStudio is an app for viewing and recording video input from endoscopes and borescopes.

 [Website](https://endostudio.app)